Melbourne: Governance

 The governance of Melbourne is split between the government of Victoria and the 27 cities and four shires that make up the metropolitan area.
 There is no ceremonial or political head of Melbourne, but the Lord Mayor of the City of Melbourne often fulfils such a role as a first among equals.

 The local governments are responsible for providing the functions set out in the Local Government Act 1989 such as urban planning and waste management.
 Most other government services are provided or regulated by the Victorian state government, which governs from Parliament House in Spring Street.
-These include services associated with local government in other countries and include public transport, main roads, traffic control, policing, education above preschool level, health and planning of major infrastructure projects.
+These encompass services typically associated with local government in other countries, such as public transport, main roads, traffic control, policing, education above preschool level, healthcare, and the planning of major infrastructure projects.